BasilTea4/BasilTea4/README.md

-- 👋 Hi, I’m Basil Tea and I use they/them pronouns
+- 👋 Hi, I’m Basil and I use they/he pronouns
 - 👀 I’m interested in game making
-- 🌱 I’m currently learning C# and C++
+- 🌱 I'm currently learning WebDev!
-- 💞️ I’m looking to collaborate on a "cooking" game that is set in a tea cafe and has rpg aspects to it!
 - 📫 You can reach me at basiltea4@gmail.com